bassosimone/boost-core-gabicxx-fix/README.md

     git clone --recursive https://github.com/bassosimone/boost-core-gabicxx-fix

 To compile, you need to [install Android NDK first](https://developer.android.com/tools/sdk/ndk/index.html).
-This bug and the related fix was tested using both version 10d and version 10e of the Android NDK.
 To install the latest NDK as of this writing (i.e., 10e), you can do the following:

     $ cd $HOME
     $ mkdir Android